 One of the first items homebuyers update when purchasing a home is the flooring.
 New carpets in the bedrooms and hardwood or tile throughout the rest of the home.
 By upgrading your flooring before listing your home, you cross this item off your buyer’s list of things to do and increase your home’s value.

-A couple of other actions you can take to get your home sold faster and for the most amount of money is to make repairs to anything that is broken, rearranging your furniture to make your space feel more open, and decluttering.
+A couple of other actions you can take to get your home sold faster and for the most amount of money is to make repairs to anything that is broken, rearranging your furniture or even adding rattan coffee tables can make the place look really good.
 By removing personal items, photos or knickknacks you help the buyers to envision themselves living in the home.